Super-Botman/irc2discord/README.md

 # IRC to Discord

 > [!WARNING]
 > This project is still a POC and many problems could occur !
+> You must use the last version of zig (0.15)

 example .env
 ```env